abhigaur1990/devops-cloud-interview-guide/02-git/13-git-merge-conflicts.md

 How do you handle merge conflicts in Git?

 ### 📝 Short Explanation
+So First I contacted to developer who created this merge and communicate to the developer.
+That when I was merging this branch to main I got merge conflict and got same code is showing in two different files in different branch and merge conflict occurs..
+And request developers that please resolve this issue by collborating with them.
 Merge conflicts are a common part of collaborative Git workflows.
 This question is meant to test how calmly and effectively you resolve conflicts and whether you understand why they occur.

 ## ✅ Answer